MISO: Exploiting Multi-Instance GPU Capability on Multi-Tenant Systems for Machine Learning: : the MI g SO lution

 \subsection{Implementation}

-\sol{}'s implementation is built upon MPS and MIG APIs that we develop.
-Each GPU keeps an MPS control daemon in the background, which sets the MPS levels for all jobs during \sol{} profiling (by the \texttt{CUDA\_MPS\_ACTIVE\_THREAD\_PERCENTAGE} environment variable).
-The MIG API is more involved and richer as configuring the GPU from one MIG partition to another involves a series of commands to destroy compute and GPU instances, then create new GPU and compute instances.
-To ensure a job starts on the correct MIG slice, we also need to retrieve the UUID using \texttt{nvidia-smi} commands, as this UUID varies across different MIG devices and different GPUs.
-We have integrated these commands into Python function calls using the \texttt{subprocess} module.
-These MPS/MIG APIs will be open-sourced as our contributions to the community.
+\sol{}'s implementation is built upon MPS and MIG APIs that we develop. \revision{Each GPU runs in MIG mode all the time because switching MIG mode on and off incurs extra overhead.
+When the GPU needs to run in MPS mode, it changes its partition to \texttt{7g.40gb} and runs MPS on top of the \texttt{7g.40gb} MIG slice.
+This capability to run MPS on top of MIG is supported by NVIDIA~\cite{nvidia-mig}.
+During MPS, the GPU keeps an MPS control daemon in the background.
+To connect a job to the MPS daemon, we pass the \texttt{CUDA\_MPS\_PIPE\_DIRECTORY} variable to the job, which points to the same variable value specified by the daemon.
+To set the MPS level, we pass another variable \texttt{CUDA\_MPS\_ACTIVE\_THREAD\_PERCENTAGE} with the MPS level percentage as a value to the job.} The MIG API is more involved and richer as configuring the GPU from one MIG partition to another involves a series of commands to destroy compute and GPU instances, then create new GPU and compute instances.
+To ensure a job starts on the correct MIG slice, we also need to retrieve the UUID using \texttt{nvidia-smi} commands, as this UUID varies across different MIG devices and different GPUs. \revision{We use an automated script to collect the MIG device UUID for each partition and stored as lookup tables (only needed once).
+To assign a job to a particular MIG slice, we pass the \texttt{CUDA\_VISIBLE\_DEVICES} variable with the corresponding UUID to the job.} We have integrated these commands into Python function calls using the \texttt{subprocess} module.

-\sol{}'s server API (Fig.~\ref{fig:desi_1}) hosts a trained U-Net model in TensorFlow, and a partition optimizer utility.
+\revision{For each job submitted to the system, because all the MIG slice assignments and MPS control tasks are implemented by passing environment variables to the job, the user does not need to make additional code changes.} \sol{}'s server API (Fig.~\ref{fig:desi_1}) hosts a trained U-Net model in TensorFlow, and a partition optimizer utility.
 The GPU nodes do not communicate with each other, but they continue to update their status (i.e., job completion, current partition, MPS start/finish) to the central controller via TCP, so that the controller can decide the appropriate location for the next job.